Immunizations and Health Requirements

 There are two procedures for enrolling in the student health insurance plan and the health and counseling fee:

 - For students registered for six or more quarter hours (eight or more if you are a Law student), the Student Health Insurance Plan and Health/Counseling fees are added to the tuition bill.
 An informational hold is automatically placed on the student’s account.
 To remove the hold students should visit Pioneerweb and accept or decline coverage.
 Students who will be receiving the GTA/GRA Health Insurance Scholarship should not decline coverage.

-- Degree seeking students carrying less than six credit hours (less than eight credit hours for Law students), enrolled in University College, or on Continuous Enrollment, will need to enroll for the Student Health Insurance Plan (SHIP) at the Health and Counseling Center.
+- Degree seeking students carrying less than six credit hours (less than eight credit hours for Law students), enrolled in University College, or on Continuous Enrollment, will need to enroll for the Student Health Insurance Plan (SHIP) at the Health & Counseling Center.
 SHIP enrollment is available twice a year, once in the Fall and once in the Spring.
 The Health & Counseling Fee enrollment is available every quarter.